BB/Ang3l

-BB/Ang3l (pronounced "Baby Angel") is the sixth studio album by American singer Tinashe.
-It was released on September 8, 2023, by her independent label Tinashe Music and Nice Life Recording Company.
-The album serves as the follow up to her fifth studio album, 333 (2021).
-BB/Ang3l was supported by two singles, "Talk to Me Nice" and "Needs".
-Talking about the album's title, she was inspired by screen names and avatars, which allowed her to create and control her own persona online.
+BB/Ang3l (pronounced as "Baby Angel") is the sixth studio album by American singer Tinashe.
+It was released on September 8, 2023, by her independent label, Tinashe Music, and Nice Life Recording Company.
+Conceived as a concise, seven-track electronic R&B project, the album was described by Tinashe as highly personal, emphasizing raw emotion and a streamlined approach.
+It includes two singles "Talk to Me Nice" and "Needs", accompanied by a visual project titled The BB/Ang3l Experience.